chakeson/Reading-order/reading-order/README.md

 - Make navpannel factions clicable

-- Create navbar login out register interaction part

 - Add progress-bar on navbar.
+Maybe display progress under account instead.
+Diplay on home page.

+- Navbar on link click in phone mode maybe should close menu.
+Test on mobile and tablet.

 - Improve text color changer for books.
 Use color-contrast CSS property when adoption is high enough.
 Check in August 2022.